JBrandonS/xfitter-docker/README.md

 # xFitter-Docker
-xFitter-Docker is a docker container featuring the latest version of [xfitter](https://www.xfitter.org/xFitter/), from the master branch for the [main repo](https://gitlab.cern.ch/fitters/xfitter), and as well as many standard HEP software packages needed for processing.
+xFitter-Docker is a docker container featuring the latest version of [xFitter](https://www.xfitter.org/xFitter/), from the master branch for the [main repo](https://gitlab.cern.ch/fitters/xfitter), and as well as many standard HEP software packages needed for processing.

-This allows for easy use of an up-to-date xfitter across all systems and configurations.
+This allows for easy use of an up-to-date xFitter across all systems and configurations.

 # Installation
 Prebuilt images for this project are available in docker-hub under [jbrandons/xfitter](https://hub.docker.com/r/jbrandons/xfitter).
 You can pull this project from any internet connected PC with